Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 ---
 After working with Rust for longer I'm pretty happy with how the language is shaping up.
 To name a few features I had fun with over the past month, match expressions and the powerful iterator module are really nice to work with.
-The community is also very friendly and helpful, the Rust IRC channel and subreddit have been great resources over the past month and [This Week in Rust](http://this-week-in-rust.org/) is invaluable when keeping up with changes in the nightlies or just finding cool Rust write-ups and discussion.
+The community is also very friendly and helpful, the Rust IRC and subreddit have been great resources over the past month and [This Week in Rust](http://this-week-in-rust.org/) is invaluable when keeping up with changes in the nightlies or just finding cool Rust related write-ups and discussion.

 #### Until Next Time
 For part 3 I'll work on getting a proper path tracing implementation running and fix some lingering bugs in the current code that I've worked around to render the scene for this post.
 I'll also take a look at the performance of giving each thread its own channel vs. a shared mpsc and possibilities for rendering across multiple machines.
-Path tracing will need much more compute power to render the scene quickly and this should be really fun to play with.
+Path tracing will need much more compute power to render the scene quickly and networked rendering should be really fun to play with.

 If you have comments, suggestions for improvements or just want to say "hi" feel free to comment below, [tweet at me](https://twitter.com/_wusher) or ping me on IRC (I'm Twinklebear on freenode and moznet).